babel/babel-polyfills/docs/migration.md

     "@babel/transform-runtime",
     ["polyfill-es-shims", {
       "method": "usage-pure",
-      // "targets": { "firefox": 42 }
     }]
   ]
 }
 ```

-**NOTE**: The "Old" config doesn't support targets for polyfills, but you'll likely want to enable them.
+**NOTE**: The "Old" config doesn't support targets for polyfills, but you'll likely want to enable them by moving the `targets` option to the top-level.

 </td>
 </tr>